 When to Flag a Google Review

-According to Google, the topics below are considered to be against its user terms and conditions.
+According to Google, the topics below are against its user terms and conditions.
 Therefore, if you notice a review that falls under one of these categories, your team can request to remove that content.

 Google wants to make sure its users are getting accurate information about your business.
 So, if you're seeing comments that don't pertain to your organization or a customer's experience, you should flag these reviews for Google to remove.